anurag150391/Hangman/README.md

 3. Continue guessing letters until you either:
   - Successfully guess the word.
   - Run out of attempts, resulting in a loss.

 # Customization
 Feel free to customize the game by making changes to the code.
 Some ideas for customization include:

 - Adding more words to the word list.
 - Modifying the number of allowed incorrect guesses.
 - Enhancing the user interface.

+# Contributions
+Contributions to improve the game or add new features are welcome.
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with clear and concise commit messages.
+4. Create a pull request, detailing the changes you made and why they should be merged.

 # Acknowledgments
 I would like to express my gratitude to WBS Coding School for providing me with the opportunity to work on this project and improve my Python programming skills.